Papers, Publications and Presentations

 "Tech-Prep Class Developed Winners in 1965" A paper detailing the results of a 20-year follow-up study of an advanced high school Electronics Technology program sponsored by the "National Defense Education Act of 1958."
 Presented to the 1992 Annual Session of the West Virginia Academy of Science, April 1992

 "These Voc Ed Grads Chose College" The Tech-Prep paper presented to the WV Academy of Science was picked up and summarized in the November/December 1992 issue of Vocational Education Journal

-"Industrial Power Quality Problems" An invited 30 minute presentation on industrial power quality problems and Fischer's approach to their solutions.
+"Industrial Power Quality Problems" An invited 30 minute presentation on high-voltage transmission line transient voltage and resonance problems along with Fischer's approach to their solutions.
 Presented to the prestigious plenary session of the 1997 North American Power Quality Symposium.
-This international technology-transfer conference was hosted by the Electrical Power Research Institute and Electricite de France, March 1997
+This international technology-transfer conference was hosted by the U.S. Electrical Power Research Institute and Electricite de France, March 1997

 Developed and for 13 years instructed the 3 credit hour course "Introduction to Robotics" at Marshall University Community & Technical College, 1986-1999

 Ph.D. dissertation: "Calgon Carbon Corporation Strategic Plan to Develop Electrical & Instrumentation Technicians...", Kennedy-Western University, 1993